cloud-ark/kubeplus/Guidelines.md

   * Operator runs in a non-default namespace and Custom Resource instances can be created in that namespace.

 Given these options, it will help consumers of your Operator if there is a clear documentation of how namespaces are used by your Operator.
-Include this information in the ConfigMap that you will add for the 'usage' annotation on the CRD.
+Include this information in the ConfigMap that you will add for the 'usage' platform-as-code annotation on the CRD.

 ## 15) Document Service Account needs of your Operator

-Your Operator may be using default service account or some specific service account.
+Your Operator may be need to use some specific service account.
 Moreover, the service account may need to be granted specific permissions.
 Clearly document the service account needs of your Operator.
-Include this information in the ConfigMap that you will add for the 'usage' annotation on the CRD.
+Include this information in the ConfigMap that you will add for the 'usage' platform-as-code annotation on the CRD.

 ## 16) Document naming convention and labels to be used with your Custom Resources

 You may have special requirements for naming your custom resource instances or some of their Spec properties.
 Similarly you may have requirements related to the labels that need to be added on them.
-Document this information with in the ConfigMap corresponding to the 'usage' annotation on the CRD.
+Document this information with in the ConfigMap corresponding to the 'usage' platform-as-code annotation on the CRD.